International Violence Against Women Act

 I-VAWA calls for a comprehensive U.S. response to end violence against women and girls globally by:

 - Directing the Department of State and USAID to develop a comprehensive multi-sectoral strategy to prevent and respond to gender-based violence;

 - Integrating efforts to prevent and respond to violence against women and girls as part of U.S. foreign assistance programs including health, education, economic growth, legal reform, political participation, social norm change, humanitarian assistance, and foreign security training, among others;

-- Ensuring uniform data collection and accountability measures are in place to track investments in programs that address gender-based violence.
+- Ensuring uniform data collection and accountability measures are in place to rack investments in programs that address gender-based violence.

 We ask you to take action and ask your Members of Congress to support and pass I-VAWA.
-In the coming weeks, we hope that the Senate will reintroduce a bipartisan I-VAWA, and bring us one step closer toward protecting women and girls from violence worldwide.
-Click here to email your Members of Congress now.
+We hope that the Senate will reintroduce a bipartisan I-VAWA, and bring us one step closer to protecting women and girls from violence worldwide.

 To learn more about I-VAWA and how you can take action, we recommend downloading these resources.